Easiest Business Credit Cards to Get in Canada 2026

 - The cheapest FX rates in Canada with free domestic transfers (EFT, ACH, SEPA, FPS)

-- A Mastercard Corporate card that gets you the same great FX rates and cashback with no minimum spend requirements
+- A Mastercard Corporate card that gets you the same FX rates (.25%) and cashback (1% unlimited) with no minimum spend requirements

 Yes, Venn holds eligible deposits at our Partner Institution in our trust accounts, including deposits in foreign currencies.
 CDIC protects eligible deposits up to CA$100,000 per deposit category per CDIC member institution.